RyanRen2023/TaskManagement/README.md

 ### 3.3 Database:

-Use MongoDB as the database to store user information and task data, leveraging its flexible document model and powerful querying capabilities.
+Use MySQL as the database to store user information and task data, leveraging its flexible document model and powerful querying capabilities.

+# install instruction

+This application runs on XAMPP environment. the first need to create database and config database user and init database tables. you can run the doc/dbinstall.sql

+## common command
+## my Mac deployment:  cp ../TaskMangement /Applications/XAMPP/htdocs